-Stansted baggage delays disrupt 'hundreds'

 Stansted Airport baggage delays disrupt 'hundreds' of passengers

-Stansted Airport passengers have complained of having to wait "over two hours" to collect their baggage.
+Stansted Airport passengers have complained of waiting for "hours" with hundreds of others to collect baggage and of long waits to disembark planes.

 An airport spokesman apologised and blamed it on a "significant number" of delayed inbound flights due to fog.

-Ryanair passenger Katriona Whelan said there were "hundreds, if not thousands" of people waiting when she arrived on her delayed flight at about 02:00 BST.
+Ryanair passenger Katriona Whelan said there were "hundreds, if not thousands" waiting for bags when she arrived on her delayed flight at about 02:00 BST.

+"It's a pity they didn't have a plan for communicating with us," she said.
-She said: "They just wanted to know when they were going to get their bags and could they have some water."

-She added: "It's a pity they didn't have a plan in terms of communicating with customers about the reasons for the delays and how long we would be delayed for."
+The passengers "just wanted to know when they were going to get their bags and could they have some water", she added, and "reasons for the delays and how long we would be delayed for".

-Ms Whelan said that after her flight from Shannon had landed, the luggage carousels only began to move two-and-a-half hours later at 04:30 BST, she said.
+Ms Whelan said that after her flight from Shannon had landed, the luggage carousels only began to move two-and-a-half hours later at 04:30.

+@Ryanair There's currently a queue of almost 1000 people at Stansted airport, with huge delays at take off and at baggage reclaim pic.twitter.com/fGiqziBPY0— Radu Potop (@wooptoo) April 10, 2018

 About 30 delayed flights landed at Stansted between 00:00 and 03:00.

-One passenger tweeted there was a queue of "almost 1,000 people" at baggage reclaim.
+One passenger tweeted there was a queue of "almost 1,000 people" at baggage reclaim while another said she waited on a plane on the runway for two and a half hours before disembarking.

+Stuck on @Ryanair plane on the tarmac for 2.5 hours, no free water of course.
+Wondering what the delay is and yet.... @STN_Airport feed only tweeting about skincare products for sale... #customerservice— Hannah Gomersall (@hannahgomersall) April 9, 2018

+Ryanair recently changed its cabin baggage policy so that passengers who have not paid for priority boarding must leave their cabin case with staff at the gate to be put in the hold.

 Replying to passengers on Twitter, the airport said: "We're sorry to hear of your disappointing experience last night.

-"Due to a significant number of inbound flights arriving late, passengers experienced delays receiving their baggage.
+"Due to a significant number of inbound flights arriving late, passengers experienced delays receiving their baggage."

-"On behalf of our airlines/handling agents & the airport we apologise for the inconvenience caused."

 The service has since returned to normal.